If you’re planning a move to Belgium, find out if you need a Belgian visa or permit to visit, live, work or study in Belgium.

 - Immigrant visas – long-term visas for those who want to stay in Belgium either long-term or permanently, for purposes such as work or retirement

-Short-term Belgian visas
+Short-term visas for Belgium

 Here is a list of the different short-stay Belgian visa types.